 Our team are committed to trying to help clients at what can be a very difficult time in their lives.
 Our numbers have grown from just one person in 2011 to fifteen people – all working towards the goal of helping you find your future.

-Tamsin is a trained family mediator.
+Tamsin is an accredited family mediator.
 She has a CILEX diploma specialising in family law and covers our Surrey branches.

 Cherreem is a barrister, family and civil mediator.
 She covers evening and weekend appointments in our Wallington branch.